 Child: “The teacher didn’t explain the assignment to me.
 How should I know what she wants me to do?
 She’s an idiot.”

-As soon as your child excuses his irresponsibility by saying his teacher is an idiot, you can bet he’s found a way to rationalize not doing the work.
+As soon as your child excuses their irresponsibility by saying their teacher is an idiot, you can bet they’ve found a way to rationalize not doing the work.
+And then they get abusive when you challenge them.

 Parent: “Well, why didn’t you just talk to her after school if you didn’t understand?”